satellite-image-deep-learning/techniques/README.md

 ### Semantic segmentation - glaciers
 * [HED-UNet](https://github.com/khdlr/HED-UNet) -> a model for simultaneous semantic segmentation and edge detection, examples provided are glacier fronts and building footprints using the Inria Aerial Image Labeling dataset
 * [glacier_mapping](https://github.com/krisrs1128/glacier_mapping) -> Mapping glaciers in the Hindu Kush Himalaya, Landsat 7 images, Shapefile labels of the glaciers, Unet with dropout
+* [glacier-detect-ML](https://github.com/mikeskaug/glacier-detect-ML) -> a simple logistic regression model to identify a glacier in Landsat satellite imagery

 ### Instance segmentation
 In instance segmentation, each individual 'instance' of a segmented area is given a unique lable.
 For detection of very small objects this may a good approach, but it can struggle seperating individual objects that are closely spaced.